pythonindia/inpycon2024/src/diversity-inclusion.md

 Your participation and support are crucial in making PyCon India 2024 a truly inclusive event.
 Here are some ways you can get involved:

-### Become a Mentor
+### Mentorship Program

-Share your knowledge and experience with others by becoming a mentor.
-This program is designed to support all members of our community, whether they're speaking or submitting a workshop for the first time or are seasoned speakers looking for feedback.
-Through this mentorship initiative, mentors can review slides, provide tips on presenting, and help guide participants to deliver successful talks and workshops at PyCon India 2024.
+Our mentorship program was designed to support all members of our community, whether they were speaking or submitting a workshop for the first time or seasoned speakers looking for feedback.
+This year, we successfully provided mentorship to many speakers, helping them refine their slides, improve their presentation skills, and deliver impactful talks and workshops at PyCon India 2024.

-We usually reach out to industry professionals and experts who have delivered multiple talks and workshops at various conferences, covering all the proposal categories mentioned in our Call for Proposals (CFP).
-These categories include Python in Platform Engineering, Artificial Intelligence and Machine Learning, Python on Hardware, Community, Core Python, Python in Education and Research, Python in Web and Applications, and more.
-Based on these categories, we identify suitable mentors and schedule sessions to support speakers who need guidance.
+We reached out to industry professionals and experts who have delivered multiple talks and workshops at various conferences, covering the proposal categories mentioned in our Call for Proposals (CFP).
+These categories included Python in Platform Engineering, Artificial Intelligence and Machine Learning, Python on Hardware, Community, Core Python, Python in Education and Research, Python in Web and Applications, and more.
+Based on these categories, we identified suitable mentors and scheduled sessions to support speakers in need of guidance.

-If you're interested in becoming a mentor in the future, you can reach out to us by filling out the mentorship form with your experience and details.
-Our mentorship team reviews these applications and onboards individuals who can contribute to building a supportive learning environment for our community.
-This process helps ensure that each speaker has the tools and confidence needed to make their presentations a success.
+If you’re interested in becoming a mentor in the future, keep an eye out for our next call for mentors.
+You can apply by filling out the mentorship form with your experience and details.
+Our mentorship team carefully reviews these applications to onboard individuals who can help build a supportive learning environment for our community, ensuring that every speaker has the tools and confidence needed to succeed.

 ### Volunteers
 Help us make PyCon India 2024 an event where everyone feels welcome and included.
 Volunteering is a great way to give back to the community and make a positive impact.